Transportation in Calgary: Air

 The Calgary International Airport (ICAO Code CYYC, IATA Code YYC) is the only international airport in the Calgary Region and one of only two in the province.
 The airport is WestJet Airlines's main base and largest hub, and acts as an Air Canada hub.
 In total, about 20 passenger airlines have regular scheduled flights to and from the airport.
 It is also a major hub for several cargo airlines including DHL, FedEx, Purolator, and United Parcel Service.

 The airport primarily connects Western Canada with non-stop flights to Eastern Canada, 18 major American cities, as well as destinations to Europe, Asia, the Caribbean and Mexico.
 Calgary International airport also has regular scheduled service to London, Frankfurt, Amsterdam, Mexico City and Tokyo.

 Calgary International Airport is Canada's fourth busiest airport in after Toronto Pearson International Airport, Vancouver International Airport and Montreal Trudeau International Airport.
 In 2008, it served more than 12.5 million passengers and is expected to for several years.

 Calgary's second airport, Calgary/Springbank Airport, is located in the western suburb of Springbank, handles the majority of private-plane flights, and acts as a reliever for the main airport while also being the 11th busiest in Canada for aircraft movements.

 Bus

 Intercity

 Scheduled bus service from Calgary or Calgary Airport and north to Red Deer and Edmonton, or south to Lethbridge, is provided by Red Arrow, and Ebus.
-Calgary to Medicine Hat is provided by J&L Shuttle and Prairie Sprinter Shuttle, both of Medicine Hat.
+Calgary to Medicine Hat is provided by J&L Shuttle of Medicine Hat.
 Banff Airporter and Brewster provides service between the Calgary Airport and Banff.
 Brewster also provides service to Lake Louise and Jasper.

 Effective October 31, 2018, Greyhound Canada has cancelled all services in Western Canada, which includes Calgary, citing low ridership.

+On April 5, 2024, FlixBus began service in Alberta, providing routes from Calgary to Edmonton, Banff, and Lethbridge, with multiple stops along each route.
+In November, the route to Banff was expanded to reach Lake Louise.

 Regional

 On-It Regional Transit provides scheduled bus service to commuter towns surrounding Calgary.
-Commuter service is provided to Cochrane, Okotoks, and High River.
+Commuter service is provided to Cochrane and Okotoks.
 On-It also provides a summer weekend and holiday service to Canmore and Banff, Alberta.